TP-Link Kasa No Cooling Call Output or Open Y Circuit

 Safety: Turn off power to indoor and outdoor units before working on wiring.

-• Check Y wiring: At thermostat and furnace/air handler board, ensure the Y conductor is secure and not corroded.
+• Check Y wiring: At the thermostat and furnace/air handler board, ensure the Y conductor is secure and not corroded.

 • Outdoor unit wiring: At the condenser, inspect the low-voltage connections from the furnace/air handler.
 Tighten any loose wire nuts or terminal screws.